 The Deputy Police and Crime Commissioner for Gwent is Ms Eleri Thomas MBE.

-Eleri is responsible for building strategic relationships with senior officers and managers at Gwent Police and works with external bodies including the UK and Welsh Governments, criminal justice partners, health boards, local authorities and the voluntary sector on joint projects and initiatives.
-She supports the PCC to engage with as many communities as possible to ensure they have a direct input into the type of policing they want to see locally.
+She is responsible for building strategic relationships with senior officers and managers at Gwent Police and works with external bodies including the UK and Welsh governments, criminal justice partners, health boards, local authorities and the voluntary sector on joint projects and initiatives.

 As a former Chief Executive Officer and Deputy Children's Commissioner for Wales (2009 to 2016), Eleri drove strategic policy and legislative influence to improve children’s rights, leading to national action plans on advocacy and child sexual exploitation.

 Eleri was awarded an MBE in 2009 for her services to children and young people while head of the children's charity, Save the Children, in Wales (2001 to 2009).
 She is chair of trustees of the Vale of Glamorgan Youth Forum and Trustee of Kids in Museums.